vuejs/v2.vuejs.org/src/v2/guide/components-registration.md

 }
 ```

+Note that in ES2015+, placing a variable name like `ComponentA` inside an object is shorthand for `ComponentA: ComponentA`, meaning the name of the variable is both:

+- the custom element name to use in the template, and
+- the name of the variable containing the component options

 ## Module Systems

 If you're not using a module system with `import`/`require`, you can probably skip this section for now.
 If you are, we have some special instructions and tips just for you.

 ### Local Registration in a Module System

-If your still here, then it's likely you're using a module system, we recommend creating a `components` folder to keep your components in, with each component in its own file.
+If you're still here, then it's likely you're using a module system, such as with Babel and Webpack.
+In these cases, we recommend creating a `components`, with each component in its own file.

 Then you'll need to import each component you'd like to use, before you locally register it.
-For example, in a hypothetical `CompononentB.js` file:
+For example, in a hypothetical `CompononentB.js` or `ComponentB.vue` file:

 ```js
 import ComponentA from './ComponentA'